scriptituk/xfade-easing/README.md

 `st(1,atan2(X-W/2,Y-H/2)-(ld(0)-0.5)*PI*2.5); st(1,st(1,clip(ld(1),0,1))*ld(1)*(3-2*ld(1))); B*ld(1)+A*(1-ld(1))'` \
 Pre-generated [expressions](expr) can be copied verbatim from supplied files.

-A [CLI wrapper script](#cli-script) is provided to generate custom expressions, test videos, visual media sequences and more.
+A [CLI wrapper script](#cli-script) is provided to generate custom expressions, test videos, slideshows and more.
-It also facilitates generic ffmpeg filter easing – see [Easing other filters](#easing-other-filters).
+It also facilitates generic easing of ffmpeg filters – see [Easing other filters](#easing-other-filters).

 The **custom ffmpeg** variant has backward compatible xfade arguments, is fast with a simple C&nbsp;API and no restrictions.
 Installation involves a [few patches](https://htmlpreview.github.io/?https://github.com/scriptituk/xfade-easing/blob/main/src/vf_xfade-diff.html) to a single ffmpeg C source file, with no dependencies.